CitizenGardens-org/Mezquia-Physics/README.md

-# 🌌 Marcelo Mezquia — Architect of the Intentuitive Age
+# 🌌 Mezquia Physics — Architecture of the Intentuitive Age - Resonant Nexus Protocol

 **"Reality is learning, and We are watching."** — *My guiding principle, encoded into the very fabric of existence.*